 - Suits in both freshwater and marine water tanks.

 - The air pump and air tubing aren’t included.

-- Plate connectors are not robust, can break if mishandled.
+- Plate connectors are not robust and can break if mishandled.

 6. Seachem Tidal Power Filter

-Seachem Tidal HOB filter is an all-in-one aquarium system that provides outstanding filtration for freshwater or saltwater tanks up to 55 gallons, and it’s one of the best HOB filters in the market.
+Seachem Tidal HOB filter is an all-in-one aquarium system that provides outstanding filtration for freshwater or saltwater tanks up to 55 gallons, and it’s one of the best HOB filters on the market.

 The Seachem Tidal HOB filter combines mechanical, chemical, and biological filtration into one compact unit.
 Also, it features a unique surface skimmer that helps to remove white films from the water.